Meet the expert: Exploring crime and justice with Professor Lorraine Mazerolle

 According to Lorraine, the most rewarding part of her teaching role at UQ is seeing her students have that ‘aha’ moment when they understand what criminology and criminal justice is all about.

-“What I love most about teaching is when my students really have that passion to create change in our society, and they can go to their friends or family and explain why people are committing crimes, how they’re committing crimes, and some of the evidence-based responses that the criminal justice system can bring to solve some of those problems," she says
+“What I love most about teaching is when my students really have that passion to create change in our society, and they can go to their friends or family and explain why people are committing crimes, how they’re committing crimes, and some of the evidence-based responses that the criminal justice system can bring to solve some of those problems," she says.

-“After working in this industry for 30 years, what I love about teaching my students is that I can bring real-life examples to them easily."
+“After working in this industry for over 30 years, what I love about teaching my students is that I can bring real-life examples to them easily."

 "I work with police, corrections, courts, and drugs and alcohol centres – so I know how the system works and I can bring those real-world experiences into the classroom.”